Acacia linifolia: Taxonomy

-Acacia linifolia was first described in 1800 by Étienne Pierre Ventenat as Mimosa linifolia.
-In 1806 Carl Ludwig Willdenow redescribed it as belonging to the genus, Acacia, and it became Acacia linifolia.
-The specific epithet is in reference to the shape of the phyllodes that are similar to the leaves of flax plants.
-The species is quite similar in appearance to Acacia boormanii and Acacia meiantha.
+In 1800, Étienne Pierre Ventenat first formally described this taxon as Mimosa linearis in his Botanische Beobachtungen: nebst einigen neuen Gattungen und Arten.
+In 1806, Carl Ludwig Willdenow transferred the species to Acacia as A. linifolia in Species Plantarum.
+The specific epithet (linifolia) refers to the shape of the phyllodes that are similar to the leaves of flax plants.
+This species is similar to Acacia boormanii and Acacia meiantha which have bright yellow flower heads.

-Distribution
+Distribution and habitat

-It is found in New South Wales and has a range that extends from around the Hunter Valley in the north down to around the Hill Top area and is quite common around Sydney.
-It is usually found as a part of dry sclerophyll forest or heathland or open, woodland communities growing in skeletal sandy soils over or around sandstone or in clay soils over or around shale.
+White wattle is found in eastern New South Wales from around the Hunter Valley in the north to near Hill Top and Narooma, and is quite common around Sydney.
+It is usually found in dry sclerophyll forest, heathland or open woodland where it grows in skeletal sandy soils over or around sandstone, or in clay soils over or around shale.